design-change/fira-sans-sustainable-google-fonts/README.md

 ## About

-fira sans re-design for ink & paper usage optimization • ryman eco project inspired • inline font with original way for extra reduction & kerning optimization in case • humanistic design to improve readability, narrow enough to reduce the number of printed pages, with high readability when optimisation is also a reduction in text size •

 ## Building

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.